huaxiatony/CS120B-SUMMER2019/README.md

 # EE/<del>CS</del> 120B
 <del>As we all known there is no CS classes offered in UCR.</del>
+I will keep this repo public unless you guys get caught for plagiarism.
 ### Every computer science student is consider as an electrical engineer.

 So here is the brief introduce for this class.